How to Deal with Empathy Fatigue

 Empathy fatigue is caused by the relentless pursuit to serve the customer coupled with a distorted understanding of compassion.

 On the way to perfecting our customer-first strategy we’ve forgotten that the customer is an agent in the equation.
 We have accepted that we are responsible for making everything better, so we listen more, care more, empathize more, and suffer more.; so that they will have a pleasant experience, stay engaged, and buy more.

 Most people believe that compassion is synonymous with empathy, altruism and kindness.
 That’s wrong.

+So, how de we deal with empathy fatigue?
 The obvious answer is self-care.
 It’s a good step, but it’s not the full solution.
 The solution is to practice compassion in its fullest sense.
 Compassion means “to struggle with,” not “to struggle instead of.”
 Here’s how compassion can help you solve empathy fatigue.

 Keep caring and giving

 Don’t shut down your heart.
 People are hard-wired to care about each other.
 And, don’t forget to also protect your heart.
 Bleeding-hearts don’t last very long.